jaymarnz/dialserver/README.md

 ExecStart=/usr/bin/node /opt/dialserver/main.mjs --web=0
 ```

-## How input is read (low-latency, passive)
-The Surface Dial is a Bluetooth LE HID device.
-After it idle-drops its BLE link (~5 min) it re-advertises on the next touch, but BlueZ then spends ~1.3 s rebuilding the HID device before `/dev/hidraw` delivers anything — which used to be a 1-2 s delay before the first turn/press registered.
-DialServer avoids that entirely: a tiny helper (`dialmon`, built by the installer) passively reads the kernel HCI monitor channel (the decrypted view `btmon` uses) and forwards the dial's input notifications the moment they arrive on air (~200 ms after reconnect), without touching the BlueZ-managed connection.
-It is fully passive — DialServer never writes to the dial (no haptic buzz, no resolution multiplier).
-See `devdocs/reconnect-speedup-plan.md` for the investigation.
-The bonded Surface Dial is identified automatically (by its Bluetooth vendor/product), so there is nothing to configure — just pair it once (below) and DialServer finds it.

 ## Running as root
 DialServer runs as root (the install does this for you) because the `dialmon` helper needs to open the HCI monitor socket (`CAP_NET_RAW`+`CAP_NET_ADMIN`).
 Running as root isn't a concern since the Rpi is dedicated to the Surface Dial and does nothing else.
 If you'd rather not run as root you could instead grant those capabilities to the `dialmon` binary (e.g. `setcap 'cap_net_raw,cap_net_admin+ep' dialmon`) and run the Node app unprivileged, but that's untested.